 To download Peacock on Apple TV, follow these steps:

-- Sign up or start a free trial on the Peacock website.
+- Sign up on the Peacock website.

 - Head to the App Store on your Apple TV and search for Peacock.